MikeyCarter/ItemSorter/README.txt

 you want and it will dispense them to you.

 Notes:
  - Originally I tried using a really compact sorter.
-But then they selection part became a problem with cross talk.
+But then the selection part became a problem with cross talk.
 Not to mention some items like wool would cause sorters beside to activate and empty their contents.
- - It's surrounded by bedrock so it can't be entered in adventure/survival mode unless accompanied by administrator
+ - It's surrounded by bedrock so it can't be entered in adventure/survival mode unless by administrator.  * You may need to modify the TP command block
- - It's design was intended to place under the bottom layer of bed rock using MCEdit.
-That way it doesn't destroy the existing world too much.
-You just need to use mine carts to transport items around
  - There should be enough light generated in the housing to stop MOB spawning, or so I hope.
  - The inside should be completely navigable in adventure/survival mode.
 You might get lost though.
  - There is signs on each block/area explaining what it's doing.
- - There's a set of chests lining the back wall (file 010) for the items not covered by the sorting system.
+ - There's a set of chests lining the back wall (File BL) for the items not covered by the sorting system.
 You could redirect it as the final hopper is right at the bedrock wall.
    11 double chests.
 54 slots per double chests.
 594 slots total.
 Then the